AdvancedPhotonSource/cohere/docs/source/config_main.rst

      experiment_id = "ab"

 - scan:
 | Optional (but typically needed), string type encapsulating a single number, a range, or combination of numbers and ranges separated by comma, defining scans that will be read and combined to create data file.
-This parameter should not be set when running multi peak case.
+This parameter should not be set when running multi-peak case.
 | examples:
 ::